NBISweden/module-openrefine-dm-practices/_episodes/04-numbers.md

 > >
 > > Only observations that include only numerals (0-9) can be transformed to numbers.
 If you apply a number transformation to
 > > a column where the observations don't meet this criteria a yellow square will appear at the top starting with `Text transform on 0 cells`.
 If you click the `Undo / Redo` tab, you will see a step that starts with the same text, meaning
 > > that the data in that column was not transformed.
-This is the case for `date` column.
+This is the case for the `date` column.
 For the `age` column, some observations but not all, meet the criteria for being transformed into a number and will result in 43 cells being transformed.
-Having several formats in the same column is not recommended.
+> Having several formats in the same column is not recommended.
 > {: .solution}
 {: .challenge}